 - Stadt von Unten, Selbstverwaltet und Kommunal

-City from Below is a coalition of inhabitants, tenants and civic initiatives based in Berlin, who mobilise for the affordability of housing, in a city in which rent prices have been sharply increasing over the last few years.
+City from Below is an affinity-based political group made up of urban activists and neighbours who mobilise for the affordability of housing in a city that has seen a sharp rise in rent prices over the past few years.

 - 100% rental apartments, no private ownership